malcolmchanna/BikeStore-Dashboard/README.md

         </ul>
     </nav>
           <img src="Dashbaord.png" alt="Dashbaord">

-            ## Objective
-This report provides a detailed analysis of the bikestore's sales performance, leveraging insights from various data points to inform strategic decision-making.
+###### This report provides a detailed analysis of the bikestore's sales performance, leveraging insights from various data points to inform strategic decision-making.

 ### Objective:
 - Gain a clear understanding of sales trends within the bikestore data.